Test Results - PARCC

 Top Performing Public Charter Schools

-These top public charter schools, whose students live in every Ward of the city, have the highest scores on ELA:
+These top public charter schools have the highest scores on ELA:

-These top public charter schools, whose students live in every Ward of the city, have the highest scores on Math:
+These top public charter schools have the highest scores on math:

 Fifth Consecutive Year Proficiency Rates for At-Risk Students Increases

 These public charter schools have the highest proficiency rates for at-risk students in either ELA or math:

 Public Charter Schools Closing Achievement Gaps with At-Risk Students

 At these public charter schools, at-risk students make up at least 50% of the students taking the PARCC assessment.
 At-risk students meet or outperform their not at-risk peers at the same school and outperform all students citywide in either ELA or math, putting more students on track for college and careers (4+):

 PARCC Proficiency Rate of At-Risk Students in ELA and Math